Space Concordia: Rocketry Division

 Space Concordia Rocketry Division, commonly abbreviated as SCRD, focuses on the design, development and testing of liquid rockets.

 Since 2018 Space Concordia Rocketry Division has been developing a liquid rocket known as "StarSailor".
 This rocket is designed to fly to the Kármán line.
-The rocket is powered a pressure-fed Kerosene-Liquid Oxygen rocket which currently holds the Canadian record for highest thrust produced by amateur rocketry teams in Canada.
+The rocket is powered by a pressure-fed Kerosene-Liquid Oxygen rocket which currently holds the Canadian record for highest thrust produced by amateur rocketry teams in Canada.

 Facilities

 Space Concordia’s club room, commonly referred to as 'Space Lab', is located on the 9th floor of the Henry F. Hall Building on Concordia’s downtown campus.

 Space Concordia’s members have also access to the 'Cage', an area in the basement of the Henry F. Hall Building, used by different clubs and capstone students.
 The Cage is used for manufacturing, and storing equipment and parts.

 Concordia’s Engineering Design and Manufacturing Lab (EDML) is used by members to manufacture parts that require machining.
 The EDML is also located in the basement of the Henry F. Hall Building.
 It is supervised by university staff members, who also assist and train students.
 The lab is equipped with manual drills, mills, lathes and a welding area.